gridai/grid-docs/docs/platform/1_billing/billing-rates.md

 Grid charges based on consumption of compute.

 :::note
-Costs are **estimates** until Runs have completed or Sessions are paused, then Grid reports the final costs
+Costs are **estimates** until Runs have completed or Sessions are paused, then Grid reports the final costs.
 :::

 A temporary hold of $1 will be placed on your credit card for 5-7 business days when using GPU machines.

-This page describes community edition pricing; refer to plans [here](https://www.grid.ai/pricing/)
+This page describes community edition pricing; refer to plans [here](https://www.grid.ai/pricing/).

 ## List pricing

-If you need to run jobs for a long time and they cannot be interrupted, then use the default way of running.
+If you need to run jobs for a long time and they cannot be interrupted, then use on-demand runs (this is the default option).
 This will use the list pricing.

 ```text
 grid run main.py